 The First and Only Bimetalic Commemorative Coin Minted by the US

-Not only does the Library of Congress supply whatever research Congress needs, it serves all Americans through its 22 reading rooms on Capitol Hill, its Web site (http://www.loc.gov/), and as a monument to our nation’s love of learning.
+Not only does the Library of Congress supply whatever research Congress needs, it serves all Americans through its 22 reading rooms on Capitol Hill, its web site, and as a monument to our nation’s love of learning.

-These commemorative coins are called the coins of many firsts.”
-The first commemorative coins of the new Century, they are also the first-ever gold and platinum bimetallic coins in the nation’s history.
+These commemorative coins are called the coins of many firsts.
+The first commemorative coins of the new Century, they are also the first-ever gold and platinum Bimetallic Commemorative Coin in the nation’s history.
 For the bimetallic version, the outer ring is stamped from a sheet of gold, then a solid core of platinum is placed within the ring.
 The coins contain about one-half an ounce of precious metal.

 The Bimetallic Commemorative Coin design was inspired by the graceful architecture of the library’s Jefferson Building.
 The outer ring is stamped from a sheet of gold, then a solid core of platinum is placed within the ring.
 Then, the gold ring and platinum core are simultaneously stamped forming an annular bead where the two precious metals meet.
 The obverse depicts the hand of Minerva, the Goddess of Wisdom, raising the torch of learning aside the dome of the Thomas Jefferson Building.
 The coin’s reverse is marked with the Library of Congress seal encircled by a laurel wreath, symbolizing its national accomplishment.